YeetAtTheBluWolf/Auto-Quoting-Macro/README.md

 ##### Usage

 * --help
-* -x ; to set x coord of the screen for the rblx script.
+* --x ; to set x coord of the screen for the rblx script.
-* -y ; to set y coord of the screen for the rblx script.
+* --y ; to set y coord of the screen for the rblx script.

 #### Minecraft script